-Residential Handicap Parking Program
+Residential Accessible Parking Space Program

-In an effort to accommodate Boston residents whose disabilities substantially limit their ability to walk, the City of Boston has established a Residential Handicap Parking Space Program which is administered jointly by the Boston Commission for Persons with Disabilities (CPWD) and the Boston Transportation Department (BTD).
+In an effort to accommodate Boston residents whose disabilities substantially limit their ability to walk, the City of Boston has established a Residential Accessible Parking Space Program which is administered jointly by the Boston Commission for Persons with Disabilities (CPWD) and the Boston Transportation Department (BTD).

-Any resident of Boston who meets the requirements of the Residential Handicap Parking Space Program is entitled to apply.
+Any resident of Boston who meets the requirements of the Residential Accessible Parking Space Program is entitled to apply.
 However, possession of an HP / DV Plate or HP Placard does not guarantee that a request for a parking space will be approved.
 Additionally, applicants should be aware that the installation of a Residential HP Parking Space does not reserve a parking space for their exclusive personal use.
 All HP spaces on public streets in Boston are available for use by any vehicle with a valid HP / DV license plate, or an HP placard.

 Be full-time, year-round residents of the City of Boston who do not spend extended periods of time away from home (for example, at summer/winter vacation residences, away at school, etc.).
 Renters and property owners are both eligible to apply;

 Have a physical disability which is expected to last at least 12 months, and which limits their ability to walk to less than 200 feet;

 Possess a valid Handicap License Plate (HP Plate), Disabled Veteran's License Plate (DV), or HP Placard issued from the Massachusetts Registry of Motor Vehicles; and